newlinedeveloper/meetup/kubernetes-Automation.md

 - This section explains that every pod for the redis-replica deployment requires 200m of a CPU core (200 milli or 20%) and 100MiB (Mebibyte) of memory.
 In your 2 CPU clusters (with node 1 shut down), scaling this to 10 pods will cause issues with the available resources.
 Let's look into this:

+- CPU is measured in milliCores.
+This means 1000m is 1 CPU..
+Mi is, well, Mi.

 # Let's start by scaling the redis-replica deployment to 10 pods:

 - kubectl scale deployment/redis-replica --replicas=10 -n k8sdemo